Niloofar1381/Translator_chatbot/README.md

 # Telegram Translation Bot

 A Telegram bot that detects the language of a user's message and translates it into a target language of choice using the Seamless M4T Model.
-The bot provides an easy-to-use interface with inline buttons to select target languages and give feedback on the translations.
+The bot provides an easy-to-use interface with inline buttons to select target languages and give feedback on the translations.Here is the bot username: https://t.me/Ars_gooyesh_intern_bot

 ## Features